Is my child ready for kindergarten?

 - Is your child intellectually ready?
 Is she able to focus and concentrate on an activity for 10 to 15 minutes?
 Does she recognize and name the letters of the alphabet?
 Does she recognize letters in print that she sees often, such as letters in her name, on signs, and in logos?
 Can she remember simple routines?
 Is she able to stick with and solve simple problems?
 Can she hold and look at a book correctly?
 Is she ready for the early stages of learning how to read?
 Does she speaks in complete sentences of 5-6 words?
 Can she count to 10?

-If you’re not sure whether or not your child is ready for kindergarten, here are some actions to take:
+If you’re not sure whether your child is ready for kindergarten, here are some actions to take:

 - Discuss your concerns with your child's pre-school teacher.